 Integrity is what you do when no one is watching.

 Integrity is doing what is right all of the time, not just because someone is watching.
 It is doing the right thing even when it may not benefit you.

 I have talked with our children about how they need to remember to choose the RIGHT thing.
 I’ve taught them that instead of doing what they think would help them to “fit in,” it is up to them to…

 ✔️Stand up for that person.

-It’s always the right choice.
-71% of students have witnessed bullying directly.
+Did you know that 71% of students have witnessed bullying directly?
 I want our kids to know that they have a right and a duty to be an upstander in those situations.

 - What if the person that they are talking about saw that message?

 - How would you feel if you were the one being talked about?